Tom Gorman (American football)

-Thomas Anthony "Kitty" Gorman (June 9, 1910 – April 8, 1975) was an American football player and coach.
+Thomas Anthony "Kitty" Gorman (June 9, 1910 – April 8, 1975) was an American college football player and coach.
 Gorman starred as a prep at St. Philip's in Chicago, Illinois.
 Gorman played center at University of Notre Dame on the freshman team in 1929 and on the varsity from 1930 to 1933.
 He was one of the team's two captains in 1933.
 During the 1933 season, Gorman's father wrote a letter to Notre Dame Vice President John Francis O'Hara, complaining that "[t]here is something radically wrong" with Hunk Anderson's coaching, blaming the younger Gorman for losses.
 Anderson was fired after the 1933 season, the school's first losing season since 1888.

 Gorman began his career at Notre Dame playing for famed coach Knute Rockne.
 James Bacon recounts a story implicating the mob in the Rockne's death that he heard with "Kitty" Gorman from Father John Reynolds when Bacon and Gorman were students at Notre Dame.

 After his college playing career, Gorman played in the first Chicago College All-Star Game, tying the Chicago Bears.